 Digital art pioneers; the 1950s-70s computer artists

 The first modern computers, as proposed by Turing, began to emerge during the 1940s and 50s, and like all new technologies artists were quick to find ways to experiment with it.
-Early digital art found artists like Ben Laposky working with oscilloscope waves to create patterns on a computer screen; there was no way to capture the images through the computer, so Laposky took long exposure photographs of the pattern created by the oscilloscope waves.
+Early digital art found artists like Ben Laposky working with oscilloscope waves to create patterns on a computer screen.
+There was no way to capture the images through the computer, so Laposky took long exposure photographs of the pattern created by the waves.

-Computers continued to be very large and expensive over the next two decades, limiting the number of people with access to one, but a few artists, and a few creative scientists and programmers, played with writing programs to control a drawing arm holding a pen, or to produce images on the early impact printers.
+Computers continued to be very large and expensive over the next two decades, limiting the number of people with access to one.
+A handful of artists did manage to connect with creative scientists and programmers, played with writing programs to control a drawing arm holding a pen, or to produce images on the early impact printers.

-The possibilities were very limited, but the computer art pioneer Frieder Nake found ways to push the boundaries.
-He was one of very few artists working in colour, and developed some incredibly complex algorithmic programs trying to recreate the style of an existing work of original art.
+Possibilities were very limited, but the computer art pioneer Frieder Nake found ways to push the boundaries.
+He was one of very few artists working in colour, and developed some incredibly complex algorithmic programs trying to recreate the style of an existing original artwork.
 The program provided several parameters such as the borders of the work, and allowed the computer to fill in the rest randomly following probability theory.

 Artists begin to embrace computers and develop a digital art form

-The 1960s was also a vibrantly creative time at Bell Labs in the US, which encouraged a diverse range of artists to experiment with their computer equipment.
-The earliest computer generated animation was completed there, as well as an interesting study in perception.
+The 1960s was also a vibrantly creative time at Bell Labs in the US, which encouraged modern and contemporary artists to experiment with their computers.
+Their support led to the earliest computer generated animation, and a fascinating artwork studying perception.
 The large 1967 piece appears to be nothing but random computer notation mashed together when viewed close up, but as you step back, you realise the random coding is in fact shading, and you are looking at an image of a female nude.

-The 1970s saw steady improvements in computer graphics, and increasing numbers of artists began to learn to program and develop algorithm art, with the results getting increasingly colourful and elegant as a result.
-Artworks by artists including Paul Brown reflected a highly abstract, curvy, clean lined and psychedelic 70’s aesthetic which was clearly recognisable by modern standards as a digitally-produced pattern.
+The 1970s saw steady improvements in computer graphics, and increasing numbers of artists began to learn to program and develop algorithm art.
+Artists including Paul Brown reflected a highly abstract, curvy, clean lined and psychedelic 70’s aesthetic, which was clearly recognisable by modern standards as a digitally-produced pattern.

-Towards the end of the 1970s Apple and Microsoft had begun introducing PCs to the market, with inkjet printers and the first graphics software following soon after, as the 1980s saw a boom in computers and gaming.
-The term digital art was also used for the first time, to describe the work of Harold Cohen, who created a software program called AARON.
+Towards the end of the 1970s Apple and Microsoft had introduced PCs to the market, with inkjet printers and the first graphics software following soon after.
+The term digital art was used for the first time to describe the work of Harold Cohen, who created the software program AARON.